duongluuphuong/NvgTest/README.md

   d.
 The test result will be a text file.

 2. Tester must edit test data to run this project: "username" + "password" of amazon's account.
+3. Assume that we disabled 2 step verification from Amazon.